tylertroy/pypie/README.md

 ```
 ![Current measured by Kiethley](kiethley_current.png)

 Background correction may also be achieved by slicing somewhere on the mass spectrum representative of background signal (i.e. no peaks) and using it's label to divide all other PIEs by that value.
 You may also pass the a list as the `pie_keys` keyword of only those labels you want to correct.
-The `pie_keys` keyword is also available for `Pie.pie_normalize`, and `Pie.pie_normalize_to
+The `pie_keys` keyword is also used for `Pie.pie_normalize`, and `Pie.pie_normalize_to`.

 ```python
 background_label = 'background'